 Visiting Notre Dame in Paris

-After spending a little time inside, you should head up to the top.
+After spending a little time inside, you should head up to the top for one of the best views in Paris.
 While there are a lot of steps to the top, you shouldn’t be intimated.
 You don’t have to do all the stairs at once, there are some scenic breaks built in.
 There is no elevator.
 And also no toilets so go before you start the climb.

 Tickets to Go to the Top of Notre Dame Paris